 We all need somewhere to store our bikes when we're not riding them!
-And for our bike storage system to be a success we need to strike a balance between two things: security and practicality.
+And for our bike storage solution to succeed, we've got to strike a balance between two things: security and practicality.

 So our bikes should be secure.
 But they should also be quick and easy to access (for the kids as well).
-They should create as little mess and dirt as possible.
+They should make as little mess and dirt as possible.
 And they shouldn't infringe too much on the other ways we use our spaces.

 It's a difficult balance to get right!
 So it's worth taking a good bit of time to consider our options.
 And the great thing is: these days, there are loads of storage solutions available to us...

 I have tried to concentrate on practical, real world solutions that you can buy in the shops for a reasonable price rather than the aspirational, far out ideas you might see on Pinterest!

 Most of these ideas will work in apartments, houses, garages, yards and sheds.
 However, I've got a separate page for the bike sheds themselves.
 And if you use them outside, I recommend you combine them with a durable bike cover.

 There are five main types of bike storage:

 - floor racks